-Besides, as you are pursuing Surrogacy for HIV in Albania, you first need to reduce the possibility of a different strain of HIV being transmitted to your partner (one that is stronger or more drug-resistant).
+Besides, as you are pursuing Surrogacy for HIV in Albania, you first need to reduce the possibility of a different strain of HIV being transmitted to your partner.

 The risk of transmitting HIV to your baby or a different strain of the virus to your partner can be reduced in the same way that you can with serodifferent partners if you lower your viral load before trying to get pregnant.

 There is less than 1% risk of transmission to a pregnancy with an undetectable viral load.
 Moreover, experts at our partner IVF clinics in Albania would treat any sexually transmitted infections or diseases (STIs or STDs) before embryo transfer in order to lessen the possibility of transmitting a different strain of HIV between partners.

 In order to separate the sperm from the seminal fluid, a process known as sperm washing is employed in Surrogacy for HIV in Albania.
 Seminal fluid contains HIV, but not sperm, hence eliminating sperm from the fluid minimizes the risk of HIV transmission in surrogacy.

 Fertilization via medical treatment or therapy is an example of this.
 When the prospective parent(s) require support to avoid HIV transmission between partners, are utilising donor sperm, or are having difficulties becoming pregnant, assisted reproduction (sometimes known as “assisted reproductive technology”) can help.
 Surrogacy for HIV Albania can be facilitated in a variety of ways, including the use of assisted reproduction.